LiamDawe/gamingonlinux/README.md

 # Gamingonlinux.com code

-The awesome [Gamingonlinux](https://gamingonlinux.com) news site source code.
+The [Gamingonlinux](https://gamingonlinux.com) news site source code.

-Please read first: The entire codebase is probably a mess, it was started years ago and tons needs updating for standards, newer PHP versions etc. It was started as a learning experience for Liam and still is to this day.
+Please read first: The entire codebase is probably a mess, as it was started years ago and tons needs updating for standards, newer PHP versions etc. It was started as a learning experience for Liam and still is to this day.
 Remember this before making any smart-arsed comments ;) (helpful pointers appreciated!)

 ## Requirements

 This site requires atleast PHP 5.6, Mysql 5.6 or MariaDB 10.0 and apache 2.4.
-It is also recommanded to have the following php extentions available:
+It is also recommended to have the following php extentions available:

 - Curl
 - Mysql